This post is accurate and up to date as of February 10th 2021 and will be continuously updated as the situation unfolds.

 Is it possible that Poland will reinstate border restrictions and I'll be unable to travel?

-Even during Poland’s strictest travel ban, enacted in mid-March which banned almost all non-Polish citizens from entering Poland, foreigners with work permits or residence visas were still allowed to enter.
-Poland’s economy relies very heavily on foreign migrant workers, so it is extremely unlikely that the Polish government will extend any travel ban to include those coming to work.
+Even during Poland’s strictest travel ban, enacted in mid-March, which banned almost all non-Polish citizens from entering Poland, foreigners with work permits or residence visas were still allowed to enter.
+Poland’s economy relies heavily on foreign migrant workers, so it is extremely unlikely that the Polish government will extend any travel ban to include holders of work visas.

-It is possible that the obligation to self-quarantine for two weeks may be reinstated or reenforced in the future.
+It is possible that the obligation to self-quarantine for 10 days may be reinstated, as it recently was during the winter holiday period from late December until mid January.
 For this reason, we are reminding all of our Wizards to prepare for the possibility that a ten-day self-quarantine may be required.

 If I have to quarantine, do I have to pay for this?

-If you do not have an apartment arranged prior to arriving, we recommend looking into our accommodation packages for comfortable and affordable places to spend your possible two weeks of self-quarantine.
+If you do not have accommodation arranged prior to arriving, we recommend looking into our accommodation packages for comfortable and affordable places to spend your possible 10 days of self-quarantine.

-With case numbers increasing, is there a possibility that schools will close and I'll lose my job?
+If case numbers increase, is there a possibility that schools will close and I'll lose my job?

 With the rise of COVID-19 cases in October and November, the government has began implementing more restrictions to curb the spread using a “traffic light” system to target areas with a high number of cases.
 Although these restrictions including closing secondary schools and universities, as of writing there has been no mandatory closure of private language centers and preschools, where the vast majority of our Wizards are working.
-Although many language centers have voluntarily moved classes online, thus far we have not seen this having any effect on jobs or hours.
+Although many language centers have voluntarily moved classes online, this has only had a minimal effect on the job market.

-With all of this being said, restrictions are being updated constantly as case numbers rise and fall in different parts of the country, so there is always the possibility that there may be another total shutdown of the educational sector.
+With all of this being said, restrictions are being updated constantly as case numbers rise and fall, so there is always the possibility that there may be another total shutdown of the educational sector.
 School directors are aware of this, and students are equally concerned about the possibility of missing classes which they’ve paid for.
 As such, nearly every school has maintained their online learning capabilities, and are ready to switch classes back to the virtual classroom if schools shut again.

 I am from the United States.
 I've read that Americans are currently banned from entering the European Union.
 How will I be able to travel to Poland?